MyBord/mybord-server/docs/architecture.md

 * **middleware/:**
   * Contains configurations and files that create and initialize our middleware.
 For further information, see the [middleware folder outline](#c-middleware-folder)
-* **pages/:**
-  * This contains html files that are used in our node.js server application.
-Including some html in our server application can be useful because, importantly, this allows us to make sure that our deployments are up to date and accurate, especially when debugging and trying to make sure that new changes to our node.js application have been successfully deployed.
 * **prisma/:**
   * Contains the code used to configure and initialize our prisma orm instance.
 Fur further information, see the [prisma folder outline](#e-prisma-folder).